eLod/gitgolem/README.md

 Golem provides an easy way to host and manage access to git repositories on a server under a single user.

+## Gem and library name

+The library name is `Golem`, but the gem is called `gitgolem`.
+After installing you could require either 'golem' or 'gitgolem'.

 ## How it works

 Golem's main goals are: